The short answer

 The FTL is FDA's published list of foods for which these additional records are required.
 FDA designated it under section 204(d)(2) of FSMA using a risk-ranking model that weighs factors such as a food's association with foodborne-illness outbreaks, the likelihood of contamination, and consumption patterns.
 In summary, the categories are:

-- Fresh and fresh-cut produce: cucumbers, fresh herbs, leafy greens (including fresh-cut leafy greens), melons, peppers, sprouts, tomatoes, and tropical tree fruits
+- Fresh and fresh-cut produce: cucumbers, fresh herbs, leafy greens (including fresh-cut leafy greens), melons, peppers, sprouts, tomatoes, and tropical tree fruits, plus all fresh-cut fruits and all fresh-cut vegetables, regardless of type

 - Cheeses (other than hard cheeses): soft unripened, soft ripened, and semi-soft, made from pasteurized or unpasteurized milk